lambdacms/lambdacms/README.md

 Steps to update the patch set.

 1. Follow the [LambdaCms' installation guide](https://github.com/lambdacms/lambdacms-core/blob/master/README.md),
-    up to the point where the patches need to be applied.
+    up to the point where the patches need to be applied
-2. Run `(cd ..; cp -R $PROJECT_NAME unpatched-$PROJECT_NAME)` to save the unpatched version.
+2. Run `(cd ..; cp -R $PROJECT_NAME unpatched-$PROJECT_NAME)` to save the unpatched version
-3. Apply all patches from thiis repo, except `lambdacms.patch`, one-by-one.
+3. Apply all patches from thiis repo, except `lambdacms.patch`, one-by-one
-4. Take note of any patch chunks that got rejected.
+4. Take note of any patch chunks that got rejected
-5. Manually apply chunks that got rejected.
+5. Manually apply chunks that got rejected
-6. Get it to compile, and test if all works properly.
+6. Get it to compile, and test if all works properly
-7. Create a new patch set with the `create_patches.sh` script.
+7. Create a new patch set with the `create_patches.sh` script
-8. Use a mult-file diff tool to see if the new patch set looks good.
+8. Use a mult-file diff tool to see if the new patch set looks good
-9. Copy the new patch set's files over the files in this repository.
+9. Copy the new patch set's files over the files in this repository
-10. Commit the changes.
+10. Commit the changes
-11. Make a new tag with the version number of `yesod-bin` (the scaffolder).
+11. Make a new tag with the version number of `yesod-bin` (the scaffolder), e.g. `git tag patches-for-yesod-bin-1.4.7`
-12. Push it.
+12. Push it with `git push origin --tags`

 # License